webhintio/hint/packages/hint-manifest-app-name/README.md

 ## What does the hint check?

-The hint checks if a non-empty `name` member was specified and it’s value is under 30 characters.
+The hint checks if a non-empty `name` member was specified and its value is under 30 characters.

 If the `name` member is over 12 characters, or `short_name` is